-And the new rules, which also require that drivers sit slightly more upright and have a wider field of viwheels can't be right next to sion, make the 2013 vehicles a bit
+And the new rules, which also require that drivers sit slightly more upright and have a wider field of vieach other, so if the team were to more like cars on the road today.

 "We are very proud of this car," said crew chief Bryan Mazor, a senior in physics who leads the team's engineering division.
 "It is a very efficient, very aerodynamic design.
 We were also able to build faster than ever through the support of our sponsors.
 Now we'll be able to test every facet of this car, in preparation for the World Solar Challenge."